pyinstaller/pyinstaller/doc/operating-mode.rst

 ..
 Note::

-    Do *not* give administrator privileges to a one-file executable (setuid root in Unix/Linux, or the "Run this program as an administrator" property in Windows 7).
+    Do *not* give administrator privileges to a one-file executable on Windows ("Run this program as an administrator").
     There is an unlikely but not impossible way in which a malicious attacker could corrupt one of the shared libraries in the temp folder while the bootloader is preparing it.
-    Distribute a privileged program in one-folder mode instead.
+    When distributing a privileged program in general, ensure that file permissions prevent shared libraries or executables from being tampered with.
+    Otherwise, an unelevated process which has write access to these files may escalate privileges by modifying them.

 ..
 Note::
     Applications that use `os.setuid()` may encounter permissions errors.